farhansaif/GroupDocsFileDisplay/README.md

 - Now add the Existing Project  to the Solution i.e. select Project file from the download Project folder.
 - DLLs folder in the solution contains Groupdocs.Viewer.dll.
 This needs to be referenced in the Project.
 - Use Nuget to add missing references.
+- Remove the Nuget Package from the project i.e. Remove the packages folder and the packages.config file.

-- Open the Package Manager Console and execute the following command
+- Open the Package Manager Console

+- First Execute the following command

+    uninstall-Package Microsoft.AspNet.SignalR -Version 1.1.3

+- Then Execute the following command

     Install-Package Microsoft.AspNet.SignalR -Version 1.1.3

+- Include the packages folder and packages.config file in the project

+For more information please read [Technical Article](https://github.com/farhansaif/GroupDocsFileDisplay/wiki/Technical-Article) on Groupdocs Viewer